Handbook

 Secure and Teach or Lockdown:

-Secure and Teach is initiated to isolate students and staff inside the school from potential dangers outside the school.
-Secure and Teach is typically used when events in the vicinity of the school may pose a threat.
+Secure and teach is initiated to isolate students and staff inside the school from potential dangers outside the school.
+Secure and teach is typically used when events in the vicinity of the school may pose a threat.

 Lockdown is initiated to isolate students and staff from immediate dangers which may include armed intruders, violent behaviors, suspicious trespassers, on-campus shootings, bomb threat, sniper, or nearby police activity.
 (District Policy and Procedure 3432)